DevCycleHQ/devcycle-docs/docs/best-practices/experimenting-with-custom-properties.md

 ## What are Custom Properties?

 Custom Properties are Targeting attributes that developers can create to use in the dashboard.
 If you’d like to target users based on a property that is not in DevCycle, you can add one.
 For instance, if you would like to target users based on a number, such as the amount of money they’ve spent, you can create a numerical property.
 Or if you’d like to target beta users based on a boolean like “isBetaUser”, you can make a boolean property.
+As a result, Custom Properties are incredibly useful for gradual rollouts, experimentation, and permissions features.

 ## Creating Properties on the DevCycle Dashboard